PowerShell/Community-Blog/Posts/2021/03/DarwinJS-Contribution-LightningFastandEasyProvisioningofGitwithSSHKeyAuthenticationonWindows.md

 2. Does not accidentally upgrade software nor destroy existing configurations (e.g. this code will not accidentally overwrite a pre-existing primary ssh key).
 3. If the code fails, it can be run again until it works because it picks up where it left off.

-### Mission Impossible Coding Principal 2: Lower Complexity
+### Mission Impossible Coding Principal 2: Reduce Unnecessary Complexity

-It also lowers complexity in two other ways:
+This code also lowers complexity in other ways:

-1. by using the presence of a data value as a switch.
-In this case, an SSSH if SSHEndPointToGiForTesting contains a test is done, otherwise the test is simply assumed to be disabled on purpose.
+1. By using the presence of a data value as a switch.
+In this case, an SSSH if SSHEndPointToGitForTesting contains a test is done, otherwise the test is simply assumed to be disabled on purpose.
+2. The parameters for triggering a test are can be hard coded or passed in environment variables - keeping the code simple, but compatible with the possibility of multiple git server endpoints and with enclosing automation.
-2. By selecting a single test that tests for the maximum problematic conditions.
-In this case, using an SSH login tests all end-to-end connectivity at all ISO layers between the client and the git server and SSL configuration.
+3. By selecting a single test that tests for the maximum problematic connectivity conditions.
+In this case, using an SSH login tests all end-to-end connectivity at all ISO layers between the client and the git server as well as SSL configuration.
 It also tests the authentication mechanisms of the server and that the SSH key was added to the correct place in the git server.
-Another great trick for simplier scenarios is using a tcp connect test instead of ping.
+Another great trick for simpler scenarios is using a tcp connect test instead of ping.
 This could also be updated to do a tcp connect test **only if** the ssh login fails - sort of building in self-diagnosing intelligence.

+### Mission Impossible Coding Principal 3: Enable Zero Footprint Execution of the Latest Version (Directly From Repository)

+Like many Mission Impossible Code examples, this one is designed and test to be executed directly from a git raw URL to make it easily used from a single repository location.
+Here is the command to run it from the source location:

+`Invoke-Expression -command "Invoke-WebRequest -uri 'https://gitlab.com/missionimpossiblecode/MissionImpossibleCode/-/raw/master/install-gitwithssh.ps1' -UseBasicParsing -OutFile ./install-gitwithssh.ps1" ; . ./install-gitwithssh.ps1`

 ### Code Behavior

 1. If not present, automatically installs Git.